Shop From Home for Designer Vinyl Flooring New Jersey!

-This is the type of vinyl that we all grew up with, sheet vinyl flooring.
-Although, today’s styles are fresh and modern.
-Sheet vinyl flooring comes in various grades and will typically be one of the most affordable types of vinyl flooring.
+This is the type of vinyl that most people are familiar with, sheet vinyl flooring.
+Today’s styles are fresh and modern.
+Sheet vinyl flooring comes in various grades and can typically be one of the more budget friendly types of vinyl flooring.
 Sheet vinyl is tough, stain resistant, waterproof, and easy to maintain.
 Residential sheet vinyl comes in 12′ widths to reduce seams.
-Installation methods vary, some must be glued down while others can be taped down or loose layed.
+Installation methods vary, some must be glued down while others can be taped down or loose laid.
 Commercial sheet vinyl is usually manufactured in 6′ widths and they are almost always glued down.
 The seams can be heat welded and the vinyl can be run up the walls to create what is known as flash cove.
 Sheet vinyl flooring can be a great choice for any project or budget.

 Choosing the Right Type of Vinyl Flooring

 Each type of vinyl flooring is specified based on a number of factors.
 Before selecting a new vinyl floor for your home there are a few things to consider.
 Of course the look is of primary concern but you will also want to consider what area of the house it is going in, what type of traffic and use it will receive, your budget for the project, and last but not least, what condition your subfloor is in.